-Funds SA is responsible for the investment and management of the Scheme's funds pursuant to strategies formulated by Funds SA (refer Note 1 (c)).
+Funds SA is responsible for the investment and management of the Fund pursuant to strategies formulated by Funds SA (refer Note 1 (c)).
 Funds SA operates a multi layered notional unitisation structure to facilitate the administration of different investment strategies applying to the various public sector superannuation funds.
-For the year ending 30 June 2020, Funds SA managed eight distinct investment options for the Scheme which were available to investors, each differing by strategic asset allocation:
+For the year ending 30 June 2021, Funds SA managed eight distinct investment options for the Scheme which were available to investors, each differing by strategic asset allocation:

 - High Growth

-- Growth
+- Growth (closed 3 February 2021)

 - Balanced

 - Moderate

 - Conservative

 - Capital Defensive

 - Cash

-- Socially Responsible Investment
+- · Socially Responsible Investment